 - Automated invoice approvals that automatically route invoices to payment

 If your decision-makers aren’t confident in the benefits or ROI of eInvoicing, there’s one way you might win them over—the valuable human asset—their employees.
 Investing in full-time employees is important to scale for growth and future financial opportunities.
 It’s not an efficient use of time or spend for employees to drain the day away with repetitive procedures that automation could handle.
 Employees should be maximizing their time in the office to focus on company growth and strategy.
-With eInvoicing, your AP staff can save time and money while analyzing strategies and data that maximize growth—with a few extra minutes left in the day.
+With eInvoicing, your AP staff can save time and money while analyzing strategies and data that maximize growth.